 Debt is a growing problem in America.
-Total household debt was almost $13 trillion at the end of 2017’s third quarter — up $116 billion from the second quarter, according to the Federal Reserve Bank of New York.
+Total household debt was over $17.06 trillion in the second quarter of 2023, according to the Federal Reserve Bank of New York.

 Create a ‘You Only Live Once’ Budget

 A YOLO budget gives you a clearly articulated vision you can use as a guiding principle to save, spend mindfully and pay off debt, said Jason Vitug, author of “You Only Live Once: The Roadmap to Financial Wellness and a Purposeful Life.”